For your Home

 Do not attempt to remove the nest yourself as yellow jacket removal should always be left to trained professionals.
 Call 800-837-5520 or contact Ehrlich online to request a free inspection of your property.

-Often mistaken for bees due to their yellow-and-black coloring, yellow jackets are actually wasps.
-At about one and a half inches long, they triple the average honey bee in length.
+At up to 5/8 of an inch long, they are slightly larger than the average honey bee worker.
+They have clear wings that fold neatly along their bodies when resting.
 These beneficial wasps live in colonies with thousands of individuals and would be a lesser threat to humans if they didn’t nest in structural voids, attics, and cavities associated with landscaping features.

 Adult yellow jackets feed mainly on fruit juices and other sweet liquid materials, whereas their larvae are fed bits of soft-bodied insects.
 Although the end of the warm-weather months means larvae production stops and males die off after mating, the yellow jacket is at its most active during the late summer.
+Their diverse diet makes them particularly troublesome at picnics, barbecues, and other outdoor events.

 Yellow jackets build spherical nests that grow to the size of a basketball or larger.
 Unlike paper wasps who only build their nests above ground, yellow jackets will build both aerial and ground nesting sites.
 Nests can grow to more than 15,000 members in some species.